kong5000/SeeO2-sensor-server/README.md

 ### `npm run ngrok`

 This will use ngrok to create a publicly accessbile url that will proxy requests to the local node server.
-A randomly generate url will be provided by ngrok.
+A randomly generated url will be provided by ngrok.
 The sensor server will then report this url to SeeO2 backend.